jsenv/core/docs/executing/readme.md

 ## launch

-`launch` parameter is a function capable to launch a platform to execute a file in it.
+`launch` parameter is a function capable to launch a runtime environment to execute a file in it.
 This parameter is **required**, the available launch functions are:

 - `launchNode`
 - `launchChromium`